 - (9) Represents 2,823,333 shares owned by Ayer Capital Management LP, plus options to purchase 125,000 shares of common stock that are exercisable currently or within 60 days of June 17, 2016.
-Jay Venkatesan is the manager of Ayer Capital Partners Master Fund, L.P. and is deemed to beneficially own the shares of the fund. - (10) Represents 446,583 shares of common stock and options to purchase 130,000 shares of common stock that are exercisable currently or within 60 days of June 17, 2016. - (11) Represents 154,000 shares of common stock owned by The Hillsberg Trust is a revocable family trust of which Sanford J. Hillsberg is a trustee, and options to purchase 125,000 shares of common stock that are exercisable currently or within 60 days of June 17, 2016. - (12) Represents options to purchase shares of common stock that are exercisable currently or within 60 days of June 17, 2016. - (13) Represents shares of common stock owned by Quogue Capital LLC.
-Does not include the following securities owned by Quogue Capital LLC: (i) 1,932,667 shares of our Series B Preferred (which shares are currently not convertible into shares of our common stock), representing 17.00% of the total number of such shares outstanding as of June 17, 2017, and (ii) up to 2,000,000 shares of our common stock issuable upon the exercise of warrants (which warrants cannot be exercised if such exercise would result in the holder owning beneficially more than 4.99% of our shares of common stock).
-Mr. Rothbaum is the sole managing member of Quogue Capital LLC and may be deemed to beneficially own the shares owned by Quogue Capital LLC. - (14) Includes options to purchase 531,666 shares of common stock that are exercisable currently or within 60 days of June 17, 2016.
+Jay Venkatesan is the manager of Ayer Capital Partners Master Fund, L.P. and is deemed to beneficially own the shares of the fund. - (10) Represents 446,583 shares of common stock and options to purchase 130,000 shares of common stock that are exercisable currently or within 60 days of June 17, 2016. - (11) Represents 154,000 shares of common stock owned by The Hillsberg Trust, a revocable family trust of which Sanford J. Hillsberg is a trustee, and options to purchase 125,000 shares of common stock that are exercisable currently or within 60 days of June 17, 2016. - (12) Represents options to purchase shares of common stock that are exercisable currently or within 60 days of June 17, 2016. - (13) Represents 3,846,280 shares of common stock owned by Quogue Capital LLC.
+Does not include up to 2,000,000 shares of our common stock issuable upon the exercise of warrants (which warrants cannot be exercised if such exercise would result in the holder beneficially owning more than 4.99% of our shares of common stock owned by Quogue Capital LLC).
+Mr. Rothbaum is the sole managing member of Quogue Capital LLC and may be deemed to beneficially own the shares owned by Quogue Capital LLC. - (14) Represents shares of Series B Preferred Stock owned by Quogue Capital LLC.
+Mr. Rothbaum is the sole managing member of Quogue Capital LLC and may be deemed to beneficially own the shares owned by Quogue Capital LLC. - (15) Represents 101,799 shares of restricted common stock and options to purchase 933,939 shares of common stock that are exercisable currently or within 60 days of June 17, 2016. - (16) Includes options to purchase 531,666 shares of common stock that are exercisable currently or within 60 days of June 17, 2016.